LarisseLima/LarisseLima/README.md

 ### Hellooo! 👋 Welcome to my profile
- My name is Larisse Lima I'm  Front-end And Mobile Developer with Flutter, graduate student in Systems Analysis and Development.
+ My name is Larisse Lima I'm  Front-end And Mobile Developer, graduate student in Systems Analysis and Development.

 - In love with JavaScript 💛